mcmonkeyprojects/SwarmUI/src/BuiltinExtensions/GridGenerator/README.md

 ### History

 The first version of this tool was [Infinity Grid Generator for Automatic1111's Stable-Diffusion-WebUI](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script).
-It has a very special place in my heart as it was used by Stability employees, which was a key factor that led to me (Alex "mcmonkey" Goodwin) getting hired by Stability, and being given the opportunity to build bigger-and-better tools like StableSwarmUI!
+It has a very special place in my heart as it was used by Stability employees, which was a key factor that led to me (Alex "mcmonkey" Goodwin) getting hired by Stability, and being given the opportunity to build bigger-and-better tools like SwarmUI!

 That version had custom config files to enable added metadata (titles, descriptions, etc) for grid axis values - this will eventually be reimplemented to the Swarm version.